cbarnes0815/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+In the Original Analysis Thomas HS ranked in the 90th percentile as the 2nd ranking school, which was alarming to the School Board.
+After removing the 9th grade scores from Thomas High the school rank in the bottom 10 placing Thomas HS in 8th place District wise with a 65%.

+Original Analysis:

+Adjusted Analysis:

 ### How does replacing the ninth-grade scores affect the following:
 ## Math and reading scores by grade
 Replacing the 9th grade math and readig scores did not have a direct impact on the other grade levels grades